Basic Approach

 Survey responses are tabulated and scores are calculated for each question, enabling us to assess the management structure and status of activities of the supplier. - 4.Improvement support and monitoring

-We ask suppliers for which risks have been identified to submit improvement plans.
-After that, we monitor the progress of their improvements.
+We ask suppliers for which risks have been identified to submit improvement plans and we monitor the progress of their improvements.

 |